Skip to Content

 3. Try De-escalation techniques

-I know some of these techniques may seem more like “what not to do,” but sometimes our responses do nothing but make situations more volatile.
+I know some of these techniques may seem more like “what not to do,” but sometimes, our responses only make situations more volatile and prolong the meltdown.

 You can also find verbal de-escalation techniques here.